Kensukeken/GeometryDash/README.md

 ## How to Play?

 - Press the **Spacebar** or click to make the cube jump.
-- Avoid the spikes to stay alive.
+- Avoid the spikes to stay alive if possible to jump.
 - Press **R** to reset the game.

 ## Customization